wget https://plesk.zendesk.com/hc/article_attachments/360001568074/rebuild_awstats.tar.gz

 for first half of the month will not be present.)

-For each processed domain, the script will report message like:
+For every processed domain, the script will report this message:

 access_log* (new/old/corrupted): 9/0/0